marcus290/xml-to-csv/README.md

 # xml-to-csv

 A simple XML to CSV converter.
-With an XML file having the given schema, outputs CSV files for each block of data.
+Accepts an XML file having the given schema and outputs CSV files in the required format for each block of data.

-Run with:
+To run:
 ```
 python src/converter.py <input filepath>
 ```